Prep Peak: Toubkal

-- + 3
+- + 8

 YOUR ADVENTURE STARTS HERE

-EQUIPMENT REQUIRED FOR THIS CLIMB
+EQUIPMENT REQUIRED FOR THIS TRIP

 Please note this is a guide and you may be required to rent or purchase last minute equipment on arrival dependent on the weather and changes in itinerary.
 Certain items can be rented or bought locally.

 Hardshell hooded jacket